-- A verbal warning - Reflection time in an area of the classroom or playground - Sending the pupil out of the class - Missing playtime or lunchtime - Referring the pupil to a senior member of staff - Phone calls home to parents - Agreeing a behaviour contract or response plan that keeps all pupils safe e.g. this may include a member of staff walking a pupil to and from the toilets. - We may use internal or fixed-term exclusion in response to serious or persistent breaches with regards to sexual harassment and sexual violence.
+- A verbal warning - Reflection time in an area of the classroom or playground - Sending the pupil out of the class to talk to another member of staff (Headteacher) - Missing playtime or lunchtime to think about their behaviours - Referring the pupil to a senior member of staff - Phone calls home to parents - Agreeing a behaviour contract or response plan that keeps all pupils safe e.g. this may include a member of staff walking a pupil to and from the toilets. - We may use internal or fixed-term exclusion in response to serious or persistent breaches with regards to sexual harassment and sexual violence.